Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 5. If equipped with a filter, the filter should be regularly cleaned during heating season to maintain proper air flow.

 Gas heaters and children6.
-Keep children and pets away from gas heaters.
+Keep children and pets away from a gas bayonet heater.

 A one metre “Kid Free Zone” is a good idea.